caprica/vlcj/README.md

 News
 ====

+- Upcoming - vlcj 4.0.1, primarily fixes a small number of minor public API issues
-20th February, 2019 - vlcj 4.0.0 released, available at [Maven Central](https://search.maven.org/search?q=a:vlcj).
+- 20th February, 2019 - vlcj 4.0.0 released, available at [Maven Central](https://search.maven.org/search?q=a:vlcj)

 You can follow @capricasoftware on Twitter for more vlcj news.